cjacker/opensource-toolchain-stm32/README.md

 - [GD32F30x firmware library](https://github.com/cjacker/gd32f30x_firmware_library_gcc_makefile)
 - [GD32F4xx firmware library](https://github.com/cjacker/gd32f4xx_firmware_library_gcc_makefile)

+For more CH32F and GD32F firmware libraries, you can use the convert tools to convert it your self.

-If you want to convert other xx32 firmware library, you need write a linker script and a startup asm file for it.
+If you want to convert other xx32 firmware library, you may need write a linker script and a startup asm file for it.
 The startup file can be converted from 'ARM' startup file shipped in vendor's package with [startupfile_generator.py](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/startupfile_generator.py), this tool is taken and modified from 'platform-gd32'. and there is also a [Linker script template](https://raw.githubusercontent.com/cjacker/opensource-toolchain-stm32/main/ldscript.template.ld) provided, you can modify it according to your MCU, the most important job is to set FLASH SIZE and RAM SIZE.

 Use [GD32F4xx firmware library](https://github.com/cjacker/gd32f4xx_firmware_library_gcc_makefile) as example, the default part set to gd32f470zgt6 and the default 'User' codes is to blink four LEDs on LiangShan Pi dev board from JLC.